Cincinnati Hospital Negligence and Medical Malpractice Attorney Reviewing Ohio Hospital Medication Errors and pharmacy malpractice

 Every person will at some point in their life take medications to prevent or treat illness.
 However, medicines sometimes cause serious harm or death.
 Medication errors can be caused by health worker fatigue, overcrowding, staff shortages, poor training and the wrong information being disseminated to patients.
 Any one of these errors, or a combination, can affect the prescribing, dispensing, consumption, and monitoring of medications, which can result in severe harm, disability and even death.

-Joe Lyon is a highly-rated Cincinnati medical malpractice lawyer who represents plaintiffs in medical malpractice cases to obtain compensation for the economic and human damages caused by preventable medical errors.
+Joe Lyon is a highly-rated Cincinnati medical malpractice lawyer who represents plaintiffs in pharmacy malpractice cases to obtain compensation for the economic and human damages caused by preventable medical errors.

 Medication Errors in Ohio Hospitals